ShunSakurai/easy_paste/README.md

 You can also calculate the weighted words and the translation and proofreading time for the files. memoQ now [tells us the weighted words](https://www.memoq.com/memoq-build-june), but this tool is still useful in that it can calculate the weighted words for sliced files, and it can provide the estimated time.

-This program is coded in Python with tkinter and is distributed in .exe format through [py2exe](http://www.py2exe.org/).
+This program is coded in Python with tkinter and is distributed in .exe format through [PyInstaller](http://www.pyinstaller.org/) and [Verpatch](https://www.codeproject.com/Articles/37133/Simple-Version-Resource-Tool-for-Windows).

 The icon was created with [アイコン ウィザード](http://freewareplace.web.fc2.com/) and the installer is created with [Inno Setup](http://www.jrsoftware.org/isdl.php).